 Long Beach has 18 historic districts that each contribute their own unique character to our city.
-Discover more about each district below and visit the City of Long Beach website for additional information.
+Discover more about each district below and visit Long Beach Development Services for additional information.

 Consisting of approximately 1,500 predominantly Spanish Colonial Revival homes built in the late 1920s, this is the city’s largest historic district.
 The boundaries of the California Heights district are Wardlow and Bixby Roads and Lime and Gardenia Avenues.
 This area of Long Beach was established in 1929 by Jotham W. Bixby out of agricultural lands of the Rancho Los Cerritos.
 You can also spy a few examples of Craftsman bungalows and Tudor Revival and Neo-Traditional homes of the late 30s and early 40s.
 Some older homes were relocated there from downtown Long Beach during the early development.